GeSS: Benchmarking Geometric Deep Learning under Scientific Applications with Distribution Shifts: Benchmark Design

-\textbf{Pileup Shift --- $\cal I$-Conditional Shift.} {As illustrated in the bottom left instance of Fig.~\ref{fig:a}, a higher PU level results in more background particle tracks in the collision while keeping the signal particle track the same.
-This mechanism is compatible with our definition of the $\cal I$-conditional shift as $\mathbb{P}_\mathcal{S}(X_i|X_c)\ne \mathbb{P}_\mathcal{T}(X_i|X_c)$ and $\mathbb{P}_\mathcal{S}(X_{c}|Y)= \mathbb{P}_\mathcal{T}(X_{c}|Y)$.} We train the model on source-domain data with the PU level of 10 (PU10) and evaluate its generalizability on PU50 and PU90 target-domain data, respectively. {The division of source-domain subgroups is based on the number of points present in the data entry (one collision event) as it can mimic the Pileup shift in terms of varying particle counts across different PU levels. }
+\textbf{Pileup Shift --- $\cal I$-Conditional Shift.} {As shown in the bottom left of Fig.~\ref{fig:a}, a higher PU level results in more background particle tracks in a collision while keeping the signal particle track the same.
+This mechanism aligns with our definition of $\cal I$-Conditional Shift as $\mathbb{P}_\mathcal{S}(X_i|X_c)\ne \mathbb{P}_\mathcal{T}(X_i|X_c)$ and $\mathbb{P}_\mathcal{S}(X_{c}|Y)= \mathbb{P}_\mathcal{T}(X_{c}|Y)$.} We train the model on source-domain data with the PU level of 10 (\texttt{PU10}) and evaluate its generalizability on \texttt{PU50} and \texttt{PU90} target-domain data, respectively.
+The division of source-domain subgroups is based on the number of points present in the data entry (one collision event) as it can mimic Pileup Shift in terms of varying particle counts across different PU levels.

-\textbf{Signal Shift --- $\cal C$-Conditional Shift.} {As depicted in the bottom right instance in Fig.~\ref{fig:a}, we alter the physical characteristics of signal tracks by introducing signal particles with varying \textit{momenta}, which leads to changes in the radius of signal tracks, while leaving the background particle tracks unchanged. } Therefore, we categorize this shift as $\cal C$-conditional shift, as it satisfies $\mathbb{P}_\mathcal{S}(X_i|X_c) = \mathbb{P}_\mathcal{T}(X_i|X_c)$ and $ \mathbb{P}_\mathcal{S}(X_{c}|Y) \neq \mathbb{P}_\mathcal{T}(X_{c}|Y)$.
+\textbf{Signal Shift --- $\cal C$-Conditional Shift.} {As depicted in the bottom right of Fig.~\ref{fig:a}, we alter the geometric characteristics of signal tracks by introducing signal particles with varying momenta, which leads to changes in the \textit{curvature} of signal tracks, while leaving the background particle tracks unchanged. } Therefore, we categorize this shift as $\cal C$-Conditional Shift, as it satisfies $\mathbb{P}_\mathcal{S}(X_i|X_c) = \mathbb{P}_\mathcal{T}(X_i|X_c)$ and $ \mathbb{P}_\mathcal{S}(X_{c}|Y) \neq \mathbb{P}_\mathcal{T}(X_{c}|Y)$.
 We train the model on source-domain data, where the positive samples consist of 5 different types of signal decays, all characterized by large signal track radii, making them easier to distinguish from background tracks.
 We evaluate the model on target-domain data with signal decays of $z'_{20}\to2\mu$, $z'_{10}\to2\mu$, $\tau\to3\mu$, respectively, whose radii of signal tracks are smaller.
 We split the source $\cal S$ into 5 sub-groups, each corresponding to a specific type of signal decay.

-\subsubsection{QMOF: Quantum Metal-organic Frameworks --- Materials Science}
+\subsubsection{\texttt{QMOF}: Quantum Metal-organic Frameworks --- Materials Science}